One Fine Day

 0

-'Marvellous...escapes the inane, balance-sheet view of Empire and sees its full complexity' Sathnam Sanghera, bestselling author of Empireland The story of the British Empire at its maximum territorial extent, including a wider range of voices of the colonised than have ever been recorded before On Saturday 29 September 1923, the Palestine Mandate became law and the British Empire reached what would prove to be its maximum territorial extent, covering a scarcely credible quarter of the world's land mass, containing 460 million people.
-But the tide was beginning to turn.
+'Breathtaking... vital and important.
+A wonderful read' PETER FRANKOPAN 'Marvellous... escapes the inane, balance-sheet view of Empire and sees its full complexity' SATHNAM SANGHERA 'Excellent... his mastery of detail is impeccable' DOMINIC SANDBROOK, Sunday Times 'Extraordinary... [brings] the world of a century ago to fresh, vivid life' ALEX VON TUNZELMANN THE STORY OF THE BRITISH EMPIRE AT ITS MAXIMUM TERRITORIAL EXTENT On Saturday 29 September 1923, the Palestine Mandate became law and the British Empire now covered a scarcely credible quarter of the world's land mass, containing 460 million people.
+It was the largest empire the world had ever seen.
+But it was beset by debt and doubts.
 This book is a new way of looking at the British Empire.
-It immerses the reader in the contemporary moment, focusing on particular people and stories from that day, gleaned from newspapers, letters, diaries, official documents, magazines, films and novels: from a remote Pacific Island facing the removal of...
+It immerses the reader in the contemporary moment, focusing on particular people and stories from that day, gleaned...

 Visa mer